 Next, glue it all the wood pieces together.
 I used a wood glue and allowed it to dry completely overnight.

 Once it’s done and dry, you can add all the goodies!
-Place it next to your coffee maker for an instant decor upgrade.
+Next to your coffee maker for an instant decor upgrade is certainly the best place for this coffee bar.
 Add a variety of jars with your favourite coffee enhancers, stir sticks, mugs and coffee pods.
 Don’t forget to finish the look off with some awesome coffee sayings and word art!